mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 *  CRUD operations to allow Users to interact with the application.
 *  Ability for the User and developer to create a recipe
-*  Ability for the User and developer read a recipe
+*  Ability for the User and developer to read a recipe
-*  Ability for the User and developer update a recipe
+*  Ability for the User and developer to update a recipe
-*  Ability for the User and developer delete a recipe
+*  Ability for the User and developer to delete a recipe
-*  Ability for the Users and developer register an account.
+*  Ability for the Users and developer to register an account.
 *  Ability for the Users and developer to search recipes.
 *  Ability for the Users to contact the Developer with EmailJs functionality.
 *  Ability for the Admin to delete recipes.